Fort McHenry Tunnel: Design and construction

-The opening of the tunnel closed a gap that previously existed in I-95 through Maryland.
-The Fort McHenry Tunnel was opened on time and under its budget, and it continues to be a vital transportation link in the Mid-Atlantic region.
+Opened on time and under budget, the tunnel closed a gap in I-95 through Maryland.
 Soon after the Fort McHenry Tunnel opened, the nearby Baltimore Harbor Tunnel, which had opened to traffic in 1957, was extensively rehabilitated.

+The Fort McHenry Tunnel continues to be a vital transportation link in the Mid-Atlantic region.
+After the Francis Scott Key Bridge collapsed on March 26, 2024, the tunnel became one of the primary alternate routes for drivers and trucks containing non-hazardous loads.